GeorgetownMakerHubOrg/air-quality/README.md

 ## Installation

-This installation process has been tested on Linux and Mac OSX systems.
-Follow me:
+This instructions are provided for Georgetown students who wish to build GUAQ from scratch in the Maker Hub.
+These installation steps are a work in progress but have been tested on Linux and Mac OSX systems:

 1. Before you install MicroPython - Have you:
 	- Confirmed access to Wifi and have obtained the Wifi SSID and password?